vamise/nft-marketplace/ARCHITECTURE.md

 13. Users can go and call `place_bid` on the Auction contract to place bids.
 When they do this, tokens of the `token_mint` type used by the auction are taken from the account they provide, tied to their main wallet, and stored in bidder pot accounts in the auction contract.
 14. In order to update a bid, a user must first cancel the original bid, and then place a new bid.
 15. Once the auction is over, a user can refund their bid if they did not win by calling `cancel_bid` again.
 Winners of the auction cannot cancel their bids.
-16. The winner of a bid creates a mint with decimals 0, a token account with 1 token in it, and calls the `redeem_printing_v2_bid` endpoint on the Metaplex contract, all in a single transaction.
+16. The winner of a bid creates a mint with decimals 0, a token account with 1 token in it, and calls the `redeem_printing_v2_bid` endpoint on the NFT marketplace contract, all in a single transaction.
 This token is now *officially* a Limited Edition of the "Bob's Cool NFT" Master Edition NFT!
 17. You, the auctioneer, visits /#/auction/id/billing and hit the settle button.
 This first iterates over all three bidders and for each wallet used, calls `claim_bid` on the NFT marketplace contract, which proxy-calls a `claim_bid` on the Auction contract, telling it to dump the winner's payment into an escrow account called `accept_payment` on the AuctionManager struct.
 It has the same token type as the auction.
 Once all payments have been collected, the front end then calls the `empty_payment_account` endpoint one time (since you are the only creator on the Metadata being sold) and the funds in this escrow are paid out to a token account provided of the same type owned by you.

     Note that our front end reference implementation uses SOL as the "token type."
 This has some special caveats, namely that SOL isn't really an "spl token."
 It instead has a work-around called the "Wrapped SOL mint."
 This is a special mint that is often used in a transient account.
 What this means is that when we place a bid, we actually make a one-off system account, transfer lamports to it of your bid amount + rent, then label it an spl-token account of the wrapped sol type, use it to place the bid, then close it all in one transaction.